Tracktor/eslint-config-react-tracktor/README.md

 ## Read more

-Read about all the rules here: http://eslint.org/docs/rules/
+Read more about all the rules here: http://eslint.org/docs/rules/

 ## Changelog